 I realized I had to narrow my search to glass blowers who could also do etching or sandblasting.

 When I entered my new search criteria, only one name popped up: Rachel Masica.
-I noticed the address of Rachel's glass blowing studio was only ten minutes from my home.
+I noticed the address of Rachel's glass blowing studio was just a few blocks from my home.

 I sent Rachel some inspiration jar photos and asked if she could sandblast "gratitude" on front.